-Georgia sheriff's deputy dies after inhaling liquid nitrogen
+Georgia deputy inhales liquid nitrogen while rescuing woman

 AUGUSTA, Ga.
-(AP) — Authorities say a sheriff’s deputy in east Georgia has died after inhaling liquid nitrogen while trying to save a worker at a company in Augusta.
+(AP) — Authorities say a sheriff’s deputy in east Georgia has died after inhaling liquid nitrogen while trying to save a worker at a sperm bank in Augusta.

-The Richmond County Sheriff’s Office says in a statement that Sgt.
+The Richmond County Sheriff’s Office says in a statement that 57-year-old Sgt.
 Greg Meagher died Sunday after inhaling a chemical substance.
 Augusta Fire Department spokeswoman Dee Griffin tells The Augusta Chronicle (http://bit.ly/2kyvs8k ) the substance was liquid nitrogen.

+Sheriff’s Lt.
+Allan Rollins said three other deputies were injured, but they’re expected to recover.

+Richmond County Coroner Mark Bowen said Meagher had gone inside the company, Xytex, to rescue a female employee.
+Firefighters found both of them unresponsive.

 Most Read Stories

-Note: This story has been corrected to show that Sgt.
-Greg Meagher was 57.